 Where to stay in Alexandria?

 I checked into the iconic Cecil hotel while I was staying in Alexandria.
-It’ landmark where famous figures like Winston Churchill and Omar Sherif (a famous Egyptian movie star) have slept.
+It is’ landmark where famous figures like Winston Churchill and Omar Sherif (a famous Egyptian movie star) have slept.
 In fact, I was a resident of his suite while I was here.

 Day 4 Head back to Cairo and then into the West Desert of Egypt

-To see more about my adventure and why you shouldn’t miss it, see here.
+To see more about my White Desert adventure and why you shouldn’t miss it, see my Western Desert Egypt post here.

 Day 5 spend the day exploring and back to Cairo for the overnight train/flight to Aswan